etn-ccis/blui-react-workflows/login-workflow/docs/existing-project-migration.md

     validationCode: string | number,
     validationEmail?: string
 ): Promise<{ email: string; organizationName: string }> => {
-    const email = 'example@email.com';
-    const organizationName = 'Acme Co.';
-    const userInfo = { email, organizationName };

-    await sleep(1000);
-    if (isRandomFailure()) {
-        throw new Error('Sorry, there was a problem sending your request.');
-    }
-    return userInfo;
+    ...
 },
 ```

 #### Add new actions

-We have added few more actions in registraionUIActions such as `acceptEula`, `requestRegistrationCode`, `createPassword`, and `setAccountDetails`.
+We have added a few more actions in registraionUIActions such as `acceptEula`, `requestRegistrationCode`, `createPassword`, and `setAccountDetails`.
-For more details you can check implementation of Example app's [RegistraionUIActions Implementation](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/actions/RegistrationUIActions.tsx).
+For more details, you can check the example app's [RegistraionUIActions Implementation](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/actions/RegistrationUIActions.tsx).

-### Update you App.tsx
+### Update your App.tsx

-In latest workflow package `SecurityContextProvider`, `useSecurityActions` are not availble instead of this you need to use app context manage app state.
-Also we have removed `AuthNavigationContainer`
+In the latest workflow package the `SecurityContextProvider` and `useSecurityActions` are not available.
+Instead of these, you need to use some other means of managing the app state.
+We have also removed `AuthNavigationContainer`.

 #### Update AuthContextProvider
-In earlier package we were passing `registrationActions` prop to `AuthUIContextProvider`.
-In latest package we have removed `AuthUIContextProvider` and divided our context provider into  `AuthUIContextProvider` and `RegistrationContextProvider`.
+In previous versions of this package, we were passing a `registrationActions` prop to `AuthUIContextProvider`.
+In the latest package, we have removed `AuthUIContextProvider` and divided our context provider into  `AuthUIContextProvider` and `RegistrationContextProvider`.

 #### Router Setup
-In latest workflow you need to setup your own routing.
-For detail information please follow [Routing Guide](https://github.com/etn-ccis/blui-react-workflows/tree/master/login-workflow/docs/Routing.md)
+In the latest workflow, you need to set up your own routing.
+For detailed information please follow our [Routing Guide](https://github.com/etn-ccis/blui-react-workflows/tree/master/login-workflow/docs/Routing.md).

 #### i18n Setup
-In latest workflow you need to setup i18n for your app.
-For detail information you can check Example app's [i18n Setup](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/translations/i18n.ts).
-For rendering translations in the app, you need to wrap your app with <I18nextProvider/> similar to [Example App](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/App.tsx).
+In the latest workflow, you need to set up i18n for your app.
+For detailed information you can check the example app's [i18n Setup](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/translations/i18n.ts).
+For rendering translations in the app, you need to wrap your app with an  <I18nextProvider/> similar to the [Example App](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/App.tsx).